zeropointnine/tts-audiobook-tool/README.md

 ### Various

-The app is designed to save its state between sessions, so you can interrupt the program at any time and resume later.
+The app is designed to save its state between sessions, so you can interrupt the program at any time and resume later (which is almost a necessity considering how long generating a full-length novel can take).

 Inference can take some time, depending on the length of the source text.
 I'm getting inference speeds of 80+% using `Backend.EXL2` with an undervolted GeForce 3080Ti.
 And about 20% with an M1 MacBook Pro.

-The program can detect and fix many or even most "hallucinations" by selecting `[D] Detect and fix audio generation errors`.

 Additionally, if you don't like the rendition of certain voice lines, you can selectively delete generated audio files from the working project directory, and select `[G] Generate audio` to re-render them.